Laser Skin Resurfacing

 During ablative laser skin resurfacing, the laser beams actually vaporize a layer of skin.
-During non-ablative resurfacing, the laser energy tightens underlying skin and stimulates collagen growth.
-Ablative treatment actually causes a wound where non-ablative treatment does not.
+During non-ablative resurfacing, the laser energy tightens the underlying skin and stimulates collagen growth.
+The ablative treatment actually causes a wound where non-ablative treatment does not.

 This procedure targets specific areas with pinpointed laser microbeams to peel away smaller sections of skin than conventional ablative treatment.

 If non-ablative treatment has been performed, some redness and peeling of the affected skin is to be expected.
 Patients may experience mild swelling and discomfort but should be able to resume regular activities within a short time.
 If the patient has undergone ablative resurfacing, there will be some crusting and oozing of the skin as it heals and recovery time will extend to several weeks, during which time strenuous activities must be avoided.
 In both cases, sun exposure is to be avoided during the healing period.